Bike2/Whisper-Local-Install/README.md

 /mnt/c/Users/YOUR_USERNAME/Desktop, lets say my windows name is MSI So the code would be like
 /mnt/c/Users/MSI/Desktop
-This would take you to your windows desktop directory on Linux, then press
+This would take you to your windows desktop directory on Linux, then enter
 ```
 ls
 ```